 According to Washington University School of Medicine policy, the student must receive academic credit for his/her participation in this elective.
 A written evaluation of the student’s performance will be required upon completion of the elective.
 To complete an application, go to the Association of American Medical Colleges Visiting Student Application Service.

 Interested students can also set up research electives.
-Students should contact Dr. Steven Brandes at email@example.com to set up an interview to determine their research interest so that they can be paired with a suitable faculty mentor.
+Students should contact Dr. Erica Traxel at firstname.lastname@example.org to set up an interview to determine their research interest so that they can be paired with a suitable faculty mentor.
 The faculty mentor and student will then develop a research project and agenda for a research elective in accordance with WUSM policy.

 Housing options are available upon acceptance and are coordinated through the Curriculum Office.